stazz/UtilPack/Source/UtilPack.NuGet.MSBuild.Template/README.md

 # Usage
 After initial build, you can freely pack and distribute your package.
-The `.csproj` file contains all the necessary instructions to properly name the `.targets` and `.props` file and put them in such folder that consumer project will pick up the build hooks.
+The `.csproj` file contains all the necessary commands to properly name the `.targets` and `.props` file and put them in such folder that consumer project will pick up the build hooks.

 # Consumer projects
 Notice that currently, because of NuGet/Home#4125 issue, the consumer projects must manually add `PrivateAssets="all"` attribute to their `PackageReference` elements.